Pope Francis Calls Out Trump For DACA Decision, Quotes Bible To Blast ‘Stupid’ Climate Change Deniers

 White House press secretary Sarah Sanders was also asked if Trump has reconsidered his stand on climate change because of the recent natural disasters.
 Sanders said that she doesn’t “think that its changed over the last several weeks.”
 She also said that she was unaware of any decision by Trump to reconsider the United States’ withdrawal from the climate deal.

 Trump, who once said that climate change is a hoax perpetrated by the Chinese, withdrew the U.S. from the Paris Climate Accord last May.
 The climate accord aims for countries to reduce greenhouse emissions to prevent the worsening global warming.
-Trump said that the accord, which was signed during former president Barack Obama’s tenure, was bad for the country’s economy.
+Trump said that the accord, which was signed during former President Barack Obama’s tenure, was bad for the country’s economy.

 Why these back-to-back hurricanes should be Trump's wake-up call on climate change https://t.co/6sXvisc22A pic.twitter.com/jpAG49NsMD